xuzhijiang/Note/JAVA/core/src/main/java/org/java/core/base/jdbc/PreparedStatementINclausealternatives/readme.txt

-JDBC API provides two ways to communicate with database ¨C Statement and PreparedStatement.
+JDBC API provides two ways to communicate with database â€“ Statement and PreparedStatement.
 Statement is easy to use but it can lead to SQL injection, that is very common way of hacking any application.
 This article clearly shows how SQL